New Treatments For Bladder Cancer in 2020

 Atezolizumab (Tecentriq), also an anti-PD-L1 drug, failed to prolong disease-free survival when used as adjuvant treatment in MIBC.

-Advanced and metastatic bladder cancer
+Advanced and metastatic bladder cancer treatment

 A notable new FDA approval in December 2019 was enfortumab vedotin (Padcev), approved for advanced bladder cancer patients who have not responded to chemotherapy or immune checkpoint drugs.
 In clinical testing, this antibody-drug conjugate produced responses in 44% of patients who failed to benefit from chemotherapy or immune checkpoint drugs.